kratisto/docs/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 - Customer rescue system (always available)
 - Rescue system for Windows (available for Windows servers)
 - [iPXE](https://ipxe.org) / ipxe-shell (external open-source tool, always available)
-- [Legacy Windows rescue system](#windows_legacy) (deprecated WinPE system, only available if your server does not meet the requirements for the current rescue system for Windows)
+- [Legacy Windows rescue system](#windows_legacy) (deprecated WinPE system, only relevant if your server does not meet the requirements for the current rescue system for Windows)

 > [!primary]
 >